subgeniuskitty/vvhitespace/stdlib/README.md

 The first 16 heap addresses (`0-15`) are reserved when using the stdlib.
-Within that reservation, heap[0] is used by `random` and the block heap[2]-heap[15] by the stack rotation subroutines which time-share these pseudo-registers between the various stdlib subroutines.
+Within that reservation, heap[0] is used by `random` and the block heap[1]-heap[15] by the stack rotation subroutines which time-share pseudo-registers between the various stdlib subroutines.

 By convention, functions which return a pointer will use the address `0` to